Poll: Is Heather Morris’ Advantage On ‘Dancing With The Stars’ Really Unfair?

 “All I have to say is that Heather has not [got] an unfair advantage for DWTS look [at] Zendaya dance before the show and anybody say anything,” @OlicityxSpoby hit back amid claims Morris’s Dancing with the Stars competitors were allegedly unhappy with her being on the show.

-“Heather Morris does not have an unfair advantage on DWTS, but she will be judged more harshly,” @realityblurred added amid the Dancing With the Stars backlash facing Morris and Chmerkovskiy.
+“Heather Morris does not have an unfair advantage on DWTS, but she will be judged more harshly,” @realityblurred added amid the Dancing with the Stars backlash facing Morris and Chmerkovskiy.

-Notably, despite the backlash, Heather and Maksim did not recieve the highest scores during Dancing With the Stars’ Season 24 premiere on March 20, as that honor went to Olympian Simone Biles.
+Notably, despite the backlash, Heather and Maksim did not receive the highest scores during Dancing with the Stars’ Season 24 premiere on March 20; that honor went to Olympian Simone Biles.

 However, Chmerkovskiy has admitted that he and Morris most definitely have an advantage in multiple interviews amid the DWTS backlash.

-“Any of the competitors would want an advantage, a lot of the professionals would want to be paired with an Olympian or experienced partner,” Maksim said of being partnered with Heather for Season 24 of DWTS on Amazon’s Style Code Live as reported by Just Jared Jr., admitting that he’s fully aware of the leg-up he has with Morris as his partner.
+“Any of the competitors would want an advantage, a lot of the professionals would want to be paired with an Olympian or experienced partner,” Maksim said of being partnered with Heather for Season 24 of DWTS on Amazon’s Style Code Live, as reported by Just Jared Jr. Maksin admitted that he’s fully aware of the leg-up he has with Morris as his partner.

 Maksim then admitted that he was pretty happy to be partnered with Morris, adding, “I’m just glad that it’s me,” when discussing their Dancing With the Stars advantage prior to the Season 24 premiere.

-Dancing With the Stars producers have also spoken out about Heather’s advantage to The Hollywood Reporter on the show, but denied that her past dancing experience is unfair to the other contestants competing on Season 24.
+Dancing with the Stars producers have also spoken out about Heather’s advantage to The Hollywood Reporter on the show, but they denied that her past dancing experience is unfair to the other contestants competing on Season 24.

-Replying “no” when asked if Morris’ advantage on the ABC show was “unfair,” Producer Ashley Edens denied that Heather’s experience put her fellow contestants at a disadvantage.
+Replying “no” when asked if Morris’ advantage on the ABC show was “unfair,” producer Ashley Edens denied that Heather’s experience put her fellow contestants at a disadvantage.

 “Does she have an advantage?
 Yeah.
 Is it unfair?
 No. She has never had a ballroom lesson.
 She’s never partner danced.
 That is a skill in and of itself,” Edens hit back while defending Morris amid the DWTS backlash.